fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 > A method for providing the browser with multiple image sources depending on display density, size of the image element in the page, or any number of other factors.

-## Some ways we can use new CSS
+## Using new CSS on images

-Andy Bell uses the CSS `min` function “for setting sensible image sizes” in his blog posts.
-The image gets a max-width of either 100% or 55rem, whichever is smaller.
+On [Picalilli](https://piccalil.li/quick-tip/use-css-clamp-to-create-a-more-flexible-wrapper-utility) Andy Bell uses the CSS `min` function “for setting sensible image sizes” in his blog posts.
+The image gets a `max-width` of either 100% or 55rem, whichever is smaller.
 That means it’ll never overflow the container, and on wide screens it’ll not stretch too wide.

 ```.post figure img {
     max-width: min(55rem,100%);